 I gave them the freedom to write about topics that interest them.

-I’m gracious and patient when correcting them
+I’m gracious and patient when correcting them.

-Introduce them to blogging
+Introduce them to blogging.

 A few years back, I found a website called Kidblog where we created a classroom blog and each kid was able to create their own blog posts.
 Initially, they were reluctant to blog, but very quickly got into it after their first posts.
 They would write about whatever was on their mind like an online journal or I’d have them do written narration as a blog post.
-We’d share their blog posts with family and friends.
+Then, we’d share their blog posts with family and friends.

 I’m constantly trying to find creative ways to encourage and inspire my children to write daily.
 They have written stories, poetry, songs, video game storylines, research papers, book reports, letters to their younger and older selves, movie and book reviews.

-I’ve found that giving them many opportunities to write about the many things that pique their interest, and by being patient and gracious in correction, they’re more willing to write and their writing is more insightful and enjoyable for me as the reader.
+I’ve found that giving them many opportunities to write about the things that pique their interest, and by being patient and gracious in correction, they’re more willing to write and their writing is more insightful and enjoyable for me as the reader.

 Let us know in the comments what you do to encourage your young writers.
-Join our community for more tips like these, free resources, and insider updates on our product development and launch.

 WhatupHomee is an online community + online class platform created by Black homeschoolers for Black homeschoolers.

 Our virtual homeschool meetups, book clubs, anime club, and other special events provide opportunities for black homeschoolers to meet up with each other regardless of geographical location.